How Collagen Helps with Anti-Aging: What You Need to Know

 Retinoids

 These are superstar ingredients when it comes to boosting collagen and improving skin texture.
-They work by encouraging cell turnover and stimulating collagen production, helping your skin look smoother and more youthful over time.

 If you’re looking for a gentle yet effective option, SkinMedica Age Defense Retinol Complex .25 is a great choice.